11x-dev/hint-button-bug/README.md

 ***Hint***

 If you found the file with the hint button (src/views/Lessons/Puzzles.tsx) and figured out that the React component looks fine and everything SHOULD work, you are correct!

-The issue is that we are calling the findBranchesWithWrongAnswer() method from the submodule code and it doesn't exist.
+The issue is that we are calling the findBranchesWithWrongAnswer() method from the integrated online-go.com code and it doesn't exist.

-Remember that the submodule in this coding challenge is coded in.
-You can find the main submodule and the inner submodules at: https://github.com/online-go/online-go.com
+The online-go.com code has been hardcoded into this coding challenge.
+You can find the original source code and its inner submodules at: https://github.com/online-go/online-go.com

-With this knowledge, figure out where the missing method is, and then add the code back in.
+With this knowledge, figure out where the missing method should be located, and then add the code back in.